hathora/hathora-godot-plugin/README.md

 <img src="images/build_deploy.png" width="400" />

 ### 6. Press `Generate Server Build`
-### 7. Inspect the logs
+Note: this step will automatically generate a Dockerfile for you, which should work out of the box.
+You can extend this Dockerfile as needed in the future.
+For more on Dcokerfiles, check out [these docs](https://hathora.dev/docs/guides/create-dockerfile).

-Ensure the build was successful
+To confirm that the build was generated successfully, you can check out the "**Generate Server Build logs**" output in the plugin.

-### 8. Adjust the Deployment Settings
+### 7. Adjust the Deployment Settings
-The container port should match the port your server is listening on.
-In Godot, the server port is usually specified when calling the create_server function on an ENetMultiplayerPeer instance, like so:
+The "Container port" you enter should match the port your server is listening on.
+In Godot, the server port is usually specified when calling the `create_server()` function on an ENetMultiplayerPeer instance, like so:
 ```gdscript
 const SERVER_PORT = 7777